jojijacobk/Object-Oriented-Programming-Knowledge/README.md

 -   **Attributes**: what identities would represent this class ?. *For eg:* name, color, size, length, FileType etc
 -   **Behavior**: what can it do ?. *For eg:* save(), store(), deposit(), withdraw() etc

+While modelling an application, if the thing under discussion is a **noun** then it could be an object. _For eg:_ a place, a person, a thing etc. And, a **verb** could be the behavior of an object. _For eg:_ explosion, saving, storing, digestion, run etc

 # Fundamental features of a class

 There are four fundamental features for a class which is acronymned as **A PIE**
-   - Abstraction
+   1. Abstraction
-   - Polymorphism
-   - Inheritance
-   - Encapsulation
+   2. Encapsulation
+   3. Inheritance
+   4. Polymorphism

-## Abstraction
+## 1. Abstraction

 During **abstraction** you would identify **what attributes and behaviors** needs to be inside a class.
 You should just **focus on the essentials**, ignoring irrelevant details.
 Thus, abstraction is about **modeling the formation of a class**.

-## Encapsulation
+## 2. Encapsulation

 Encapsulation is about **information hiding**.
 It is the **hiding of both attributes and behaviors** of a class from the reach of external world.
 Early